MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

  * [Progress summaries](meeting-exclusion-concept.md#progress-summaries): The upper parts of the meeting exclusion pages display your progress, including which step you are on and the effects of the current and the completed meeting exclusion steps.
  * [Customization working area](meeting-exclusion-concept.md#customization-working-area): This section describes on-screen tools that you can use to define effective meeting exclusions, including the following:
    * [Word cloud](meeting-exclusion-concept.md#word-cloud): The word cloud consists of keywords taken from subject lines of meetings.
-Use it to remove a keyword from the exclusion.
+Use it to understand what customizations you would like to make to your exclusion.
-   * [Keyword search](meeting-exclusion-concept.md#keyword-search): To find a particular keyword that you want to remove from exclusion, type it in the keyword search field.
+   * [Keyword search](meeting-exclusion-concept.md#keyword-search): To find a particular keyword that you would like to know more about, type it in the keyword search field
    * [Phrase table](meeting-exclusion-concept.md#phrase-table): The phrase table shows you the context in which keywords are found.
 Knowing this context helps you decide whether to retain or exclude the keyword and its associated meetings.
  * Multiple meeting exclusion rules can exist simultaneously.
 To learn how they are applied in Workplace Analytics, see [Application of meeting exclusion rules](meeting-exclusion-concept.md#application-of-meeting-exclusion-rules).